-A quality logo design is one that can stand alone, in black and white or color, conjuring an image of strength, commitment, grace, speed, security, joy… whatever emotional response is desired, as well as distinctly identifying the name, potential, and longevity, of the brand.
+Let’s start with the fact that a professional graphic designer can make quality logos.
+Most importantly, one graphic that can stand alone, in black and white or color.
+Conjuring an image of strength, commitment, grace, speed, security, or joy.
+Whatever emotional response is desired.
+Quality logos can even distinctly identifying the name, potential, and longevity of the brand.

-A graphic designer is trained to interpret these ideals in simple and effective visual designs that meet the criteria of form and functionality, while remaining true to the unique vision of the client and the ultimate goal of an effective logo design: Branding.
+A professional graphic designer is trained to interpret these ideals.
+Both in simple and effective visual designs that meet the criteria of form and functionality.
+As well as remaining true to the unique vision of the client and the ultimate goal of an effective logo design.
+Branding for the design industry.

 Art vs. Design